 Hayes Valley, San Francisco Hotels

-Best place to stay in SF for: A charming, residential feel
+Best area for: A charming, residential feel

-Transportation: Decent MUNI routes
+Transportation: Decent MUNI access

 Cons: A little disconnected, not many hotel options